codewithshyam01/Frontend-Backend-Project/README.md

 Contributing

 While this repository is primarily a personal collection, contributions are welcome.
 If you have suggestions, improvements, or new projects that align with the spirit of this collection, feel free to open an issue or submit a pull request.

+License

+This repository is licensed under the BSL-1.0 License.
+For more details, please refer to the LICENSE file.

 ---